Top 6 Payroll Mistakes with Churches and Nonprofits!

 ...excerpt from Health Coverage Guide's article: Tax Implications

 NOTE: Healthcare Costs Sharing Plans such as Samaritan Ministries are NOT considered insurance and the monthly cost to participate in those plans do NOT qualify as medical expenses and cannot be reimbursed through a QSEHRA.
-If you are reimbursing your employee for the cost of participating in one of those plans, you must include those payments in your employee’s taxable income.
-There has been legislation to change this...but nothing has been passed as of this date =(
+If you are reimbursing your employee for the cost of participating in one of those plans OR paying the fee directly, you must include those payments in your employee’s taxable income.

 Payroll Mistakes #4: No Payroll Forms on File

-Before you pay your employee that first paycheck you should have a W-4 and I-9 on file for that employee.
+Before issuing the first paycheck to your employee, ensure you have a W-4 and an I-9 form on file.

-A W-4 is required to give you the correct information to set up that non minister employee in your payroll system.
-It also let you know how much to withhold for payroll taxes.
-You do not have to obtain a W-4 for a minister unless he has requested voluntary withholding.
+• The W-4 form is essential for gathering the correct information to set up that non-minister employee in your payroll system.
+It also indicates how much should be withheld for payroll taxes.

-The government also requires you to verify your employee is eligible to work in the United States.
-You can do this by having them complete and sign and I-9 and obtaining copies of the appropriate supporting documents.
+• Additionally, the government mandates that you verify your employee's eligibility to work in the United States.
+This can be done by having them complete and sign an I-9 form and by collecting copies of the necessary supporting documents.

-If you direct deposit their paycheck, you should have a direct deposit authorization form signed and completed and on file.
+• If you offer direct deposit for their paycheck, ensure you have a signed and completed direct deposit authorization form on file.

 Tip: do not rely on your payroll system or company to keep all your payroll records.
 At the very least, keep a copy of each payroll’s register securely on file.